- Rationale and Scope

 Library users may place a reserve or hold on circulating items within the Chautauqua-Cattaraugus Library System.
 Patrons may reserve these materials at any automated Chautauqua-Cattaraugus Library System library, by telephone, or via the Library’s online catalog.
 There are no applicable charges on items picked up at the Dunkirk Public Library.
 Materials will be held for one week.

-Library users may request that the Library attempt to locate and borrow for their use a specific fiction or non-fiction book.
-There is a $2.00 non-refundable charge for requesting a fiction or non-fiction book from outside of the Chautauqua-Cattaraugus Library System.
+Library users may request that the Library attempt to locate and borrow a specific book from outside the library system.
+There is a $2.00 non-refundable charge for requesting a book from outside of the Chautauqua-Cattaraugus Library System.
 The Chautauqua-Cattaraugus Library System does not guarantee that they will be able to procure the requested materials.
 The circulation policies of the lending library will prevail.